As a first-time father, you have many new responsibilities. Protecting your new little one in every way possible is a top priority.

 Your answer most likely is yes.
 If you plan to have more children, plan to pay for your children’s tuition, or wish to protect your spouse’s retirement fund, then you may need different amounts of coverage at different times.

-In this case, you may want to ladder life policies to make certain that you have just the right amount of coverage when the need arises.
+In this case, you may want to ladder life insurance policies to make certain that you have just the right amount of coverage when the need arises.

 Do I have significant debt that I want paid off if I pass away?